DemocracyEarth/paper/FAQ/FAQ-en.md

 You can find more information regarding the definition of an accredited investor [here.](https://www.sec.gov/files/ib_accreditedinvestors.pdf)

 <a name="question-3"></a>
-**3 - Why is the pre-sale limited to accredited investors?**
+**3 - Why is the private sale limited to accredited investors?**

-Our pre-sale is a [US SEC](https://en.wikipedia.org/wiki/U.S._Securities_and_Exchange_Commission)-regulated, Regulation D, Rule 506(b) security offering.
+Our ale is a [US SEC](https://en.wikipedia.org/wiki/U.S._Securities_and_Exchange_Commission)-regulated, Regulation D, Rule 506(b) security offering.
 We are offering (at various price levels, based on lockup) the *right* to tokens that will be available in the Democracy Earth public sale.
 Under this regulation, only accredited investors, [as defined by the SEC](https://www.sec.gov/files/ib_accreditedinvestors.pdf), are allowed to participate in the pre-sale.
 Democracy Earth partners with [CoinList](https://coinlist.co/help/what-is-an-accredited-investor) for investor accreditation verification for pre-sale participation.

 Investors can verify their accreditation status for the Demcoracy Earth pre-sale online at the [Democracy Earth CoinList portal.](https://complyapi.coinlist.co/democracy-earth).